MagnusPer/Balboa-GS510SZ/README.md

 - One cycle duration 1.88 ms
 - Bit duration of the clock is 10 microseconds <br />

 Display shows **37.5C** - How does that translates into the bitstream?
-It seems to be encoded in BCD to 7 segment LCD, bit only Witherspoon 7 bits sinse the LSB always is (0).
-Again why try to optimize that hard when there is not much data anyway! (see references)<br />
+It seems to be encoded in BCD to 7 segment LCD (see reference) but only with 7 bits sinse the LSB always is (0).
+Again why try to optimize that hard when there is not much data anyway! <br />
 3 = 1111001(0) = 0x79  (Chunk 1) <br />
 7 = 1110000(0) = 0x70  (Chunk 2) <br />
 5 = 1011011(0) = 0x5B  (Chunk 3) <br />